jenkidev/Milestone-Project-3/README.md

 13. I want to delete an article.
 14. I want to add new fixtures.
 15. I want to edit existing fixtures.
-16. I want to delete an fixture.
+16. I want to delete a fixture.
 17. I want to add new players.
 18. I want to edit existing players.
-19. I want to delete an player.
+19. I want to delete a player.
 20. I want to sign into an account with admin permissions.
 21. I want to receive emails from users that fill out the relevant form.